brilbrilbril/capstone-tes-deploy/README.md

 2. **Request Product Recommendations**
     - Example prompt: white shirt with friend
     - The chatbot will recommend up to 3 products along with Buy and Virtual Try On buttons.

+## NOTES (IMPORTANT!)
+This app is under development.
+For frist execute, it maybe will take a lot of time because the dataset is wrote to the chromadb.
+The product recommendation is not perfect because the tool used is still experimental.

+The uploaded image and result from virtual try on will be saved on local, so take a look at your drive.